honeylex/honeylex/README.rst

 Honeylex App Skeleton
 ==============

-Test integration of the honeybee cqrs+es lib into the silex app-framework.
+Test integration of the honeybee cqrs+es lib with the silex app-framework.

 What silex stuff is included?
 ---------------